trenthuber/cbs/README.md

 'd' - dynamic library
 ```

-The second argument is the target file's name.
+The second argument is the name of the target file.
 To aid portability, the file extension is optional, as it can be inferred from the target file type.
 It is also common to prepend `lib` to libraries; this is similarly optional.

 The third and final argument is a list of object files and libraries that will be linked to create the target file.
-Here, file extensions are required for libraries since they're mixed in with object files.
+Here, file extensions *are* required for libraries since they're mixed in with object files.
 The `LIST()` macro can also be used for this list since it too is expected to be NULL-terminated.

 Similar to the global `cflags` variable, there is a global `lflags` variable used by the linker.